velias/snippet-plugin/README.md

 Contains patches for some problems reported in https://studio.plugins.atlassian.com/browse/SNIP but not solved yet.

 2.1.4.2
+- ORG-1465 - cache implemented for snippet content retrieving errors.
+If snippet content http read fails, then subsequent reads are suspended for next 5 minutes.
+Same error is shown to the users whole 5 minutes and no DB reads or writes are performed for it in this interval.
-- changed handling for "Snippet Errors" list - if some concrete error is already in list, it is not added to the list again.
-Every add means DB write, so this decreases DB writes for same errors.
+- ORG-1465 - changed handling for "Snippet Errors" list - if some concrete error is already in list, it is not added to the list again.
+Every add means DB write, so this change decreases DB writes.
 As side effect there is date and time of first error occurrence, no of last!
-- cache implemented for snippet content retrieving errors.
-So if snippet content http read fails, then it is suspended for 5 minutes (same error is shown to users whole 5 minutes).
 - both "connection" and "socket read" timeouts decreased to 3 seconds

 2.1.4.1 - changes against original 2.1.4 version